envygeeks/jekyll-assets/README.md

 ```

 You have full access to your entire Jekyll context from any liquid
-processing we do, so you can do whatever you like and be as dynamic as you like, including full loops and conditional Liquid based CSS since we pre-process your text files.
+processing we do, so you can do whatever you like, and be as dynamic as you like, including full loops, and conditional Liquid based CSS/JavaScript since we pre-process your text files. ***On Sprockets 4.x you can use `.liquid.ext` and `.ext.liquid`, but because of the way Sprockets 3.x works, we have opted to only allow the default extension of `.ext.liquid` when running on "Old Sprockets" (AKA 3.x.)
+If you would like Syntax + Liquid you should opt to install Sprockets 4.x so you can get the more advanced features.***

 ##### Importing

-In order to import your Liquid pre-processed assets inside of Liquid or JS you should use a Sprockets `//require=`, Sprockets does not integrate that deeply into JavaScript and SASS to allow you to `@import` and pre-process.
+***In order to import your Liquid pre-processed assets inside of Liquid or JS you should use a Sprockets `//require=`, Sprockets does not integrate that deeply into JavaScript and SASS to allow you to `@import` and pre-process.***

 ## List